wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/dax-power-bi-modify-filter/includes/1-introduction.md

 The **Revenue % Total Region** result is achieved by defining a measure expression that's the ratio of revenue divided by revenue *for all regions*.
 So, for Australia, the ratio is $10,655,335.96 divided by $109,809,274.20, which is 9.7%.

-The numerator expression doesn't need to modify filter context---it should use the current filter context (remember, a visual that groups by region is applying a filter for that region).
+The numerator expression doesn't need to modify filter context it should use the current filter context (remember, a visual that groups by region is applying a filter for that region).
 The denominator expression, however, needs to remove any region filters to achieve the result for all regions.

 > [!TIP]
 > Key to authoring complex measures is mastering several concepts: